Part 7 of 7 · Website chat assistant series ~5 min read

 The widget mints its session token from fn-mint-token rather than authenticating directly against API Gateway; the JWT is short-lived (a few minutes) and is checked in fn-ws-connect via a Lambda authorizer.
 This keeps long-lived secrets out of browsers entirely.
 Streaming replies use ApiGatewayManagementApi.PostToConnection with chunked writes — the answerer flushes partial responses every few tokens so the visitor sees words appear within a second.

 Google Drive authentication uses a service account with domain-wide delegation over a single scope: https://www.googleapis.com/auth/drive.readonly on the help-docs folder only.
-The Bedrock Knowledge Base Drive connector consumes that credential out of AWS Secrets Manager.
-Editing a doc and saving triggers a re-sync within minutes; manual re-sync is one CLI call.
+The credential lives in AWS Secrets Manager.
+The fn-drive-sync Lambda runs on a 5-minute EventBridge schedule, pulls any changed docs from Drive, writes them to chat-assistant-data/kb-source/, and lets the Bedrock KB’s S3 connector index from there.
+Editing a doc and saving propagates within ~10 minutes (5 to sync + 5 to index); manual re-sync is one CLI call to StartIngestionJob.

 The answerer uses strict tool_use: four tool definitions (answer, clarify, hand_off, decline) with required parameter schemas.
 The answer tool requires a citation_id parameter referencing one of the retrieved passages by id; the runtime validates the citation against the retrieved set before allowing PostToConnection to flush.
 If the model emits an answer with a citation that wasn’t in the retrieved set, the runtime downgrades to hand_off — the safer-by-default failure mode.